Skip to main content

 Use the /aiguard/v1/guard_chat_completions endpoint to submit a payload to AIDR for analysis.

-The /aiguard/v1/guard_chat_completions API provides stateless security analysis for AI interactions using the OpenAI Chat Completions format.
+You can use the /aiguard/v1/guard_chat_completions API for stateless security analysis of AI interactions in the OpenAI Chat Completions format.
 Each request is processed independently.
-AIDR analyzes the current content without maintaining conversation context between calls.
+AIDR does not maintain conversation context between calls and analyzes only the current content.

 Key capabilities:

-• Security analysis - Analyzes prompts and responses for security risks, policy violations, and sensitive data
+• Security analysis - Analyze prompts and responses for security risks, policy violations, and sensitive data.

-• Content transformation - Returns processed content with data transformations (redactions and defanging) applied according to your policy rules
+• Content transformation - Receive processed content with data transformations (redactions and defanging) applied according to your policy rules.

-• Blocking enforcement - Blocks requests that violate configured policies
+• Blocking enforcement - Block requests that violate configured policies.

-• Logging - Records all analysis results, detections, and metadata for audit and monitoring regardless of whether content is blocked or allowed
+• Logging - Record all analysis results, detections, and metadata for audit and monitoring, regardless of whether content is blocked or allowed.

-• Conversation optimization - When processing OpenAI Chat Completions API-compatible message arrays, analyzes only new messages since the last assistant response to reduce redundant processing
+• Conversation optimization - In OpenAI Chat Completions API-compatible message arrays, analyze only new messages since the last assistant response to reduce redundant processing.

 Typical workflow:

-1. Input analysis - Submit user prompts along with other context, such as tool list and tool results, to AIDR before they reach your AI model.
+1. Input analysis - Submit user prompts with relevant context (tool lists, tool results) to AIDR before they reach your AI model.

 2. Output analysis - Submit AI responses.

 3. Policy enforcement - Use the AIDR response to decide whether to proceed, block, or modify the content.
-Some AIDR collectors can apply AIDR policies automatically, while others allow custom configurations.
+Some AIDR collectors apply policies automatically, while others allow custom configurations.

-Each call should include the relevant context for the current interaction.
-AIDR assumes it has been called for all previous turns in the conversation.
+Include the relevant context for the current interaction in each call.
+AIDR expects that it has been called for all previous turns in the conversation.

 Request parameters